John Vardar vs the Galaxy: Release

-John Vardar vs the Galaxy had its world premiere on October 5, 2024, at the 57th Sitges Film Festival, then screened on October 15, 2024, at the 9th KineNova International Film Festival, on October 18, 2024, at the 48th São Paulo International Film Festival, on December 6, 2024, at the 14th Balneário Camboriú International Film Festival, on March 15, 2025, at the 29th Sofia International Film Festival, on April 8, 2025, at the 26th Buenos Aires International Festival of Independent Cinema, and on April 18, 2025, at the 47th Moscow International Film Festival.
+John Vardar vs the Galaxy had its world premiere on October 5, 2024, at the 57th Sitges Film Festival, then screened on October 15, 2024, at the 9th KineNova International Film Festival, on October 18, 2024, at the 48th São Paulo International Film Festival, (South American Premiere), on December 6, 2024, at the 14th Balneário Camboriú International Film Festival, on March 15, 2025, at the 29th Sofia International Film Festival, on April 8, 2025, at the 26th Buenos Aires International Festival of Independent Cinema, and on April 18, 2025, at the 47th Moscow International Film Festival.

-The film was released commercially on November 1, 2024, in Macedonian theaters, then released in Hungarian theaters on March 27, 2025.
+The film was released commercially on November 1, 2024, in Macedonian theaters, then released in Hungarian theaters on March 27, 2025, and in Bulgarian theaters on October 17, 2025.

+In 2025, the film continued its festival run with screenings at the 60th Hungarian Film Week, Fant Bilbao, Cartoons on the Bay, Grossmann Fantastic Film and Wine Festival, Schlingel International Film Festival, Razor Reel Flanders Film Festival, Zuma International Film Festival, and numerous animation, children’s, and genre-focused festivals across Europe, Asia, Africa, North America, and South America.